You’ve probably scrolled past it a dozen times without knowing what to call it.

 Step 1: Section Your Hair

 Divide your hair into four quadrants using clips.
-This keeps things organized and prevents double-processing sections.
+This keeps things organized and stops you from accidentally processing the same section twice.

 Step 2: Apply Your Lightest Shade First